35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 [^12]  BVA Associates, PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.

 [^13]  DS2, on behalf of Berkeley Homes, Rebuttal Proof of Evidence, Viability, Oct 2025, Section 4 Rule 6 Party Viability Evidence.
-Unfortunately Rebuttal is no longer online, but all planning inquiry documents are held by Southwark Council.
+Unfortunately the rebuttal is no longer online, but all planning inquiry documents are held by Southwark Council.

 [^14]  Appeal decision, para 5